syseleven/grav-docs-metakube/pages/07.Addons/02.metakube-ingress/default.en.md

         - nginx
 ---

-With the NGINX Kubernetes Ingress controller, you get basic HTTP and TCP load balancing and SSL/TLS termination for all Kubernetes Ingress resources.
+With the NGINX Kubernetes Ingress controller, you get basic load balancing and SSL/TLS termination for all Kubernetes Ingress resources.

 You can find more information on ingresses and the nginx ingress controller and all it's configuration options at: